 Valley 101

 Whether you're a longtime Arizona resident or a newcomer, chances are there's something you've always wondered about the Valley.
 From The Arizona Republic and azcentral.com comes Valley 101, a weekly podcast where our journalists find answers to your questions about metro Phoenix and beyond.
 From silly to serious, you tell us what to investigate.
 You can submit questions at valley101.azcentral.com or reach us on social media @azcentral.
-Amanda Luberto is the producer of this show.
+This show is hosted by Bill Goodykootz and produced by Amanda Luberto.

 News